 If you’re looking for a dark horse, consider world No. 20 Daniel Berger.
 He blew a five-shot lead in the final round at the Honda Classic two weeks ago, but he’s fourth in driving accuracy and has a well-rounded game.
 Another dark horse: world No. 41 Kevin Kisner, who leads everyone in driving accuracy at.
 Kisner , but he can win at a place like Sawgrass.

 3. Scottie Scheffler is the hottest player in the field right now.

 The last few weeks have had an “open the floodgates” feel for Scheffler.
-The 25-year-old won at the WM Phoenix Open in February, tied for seventh at the Genesis Invitational later that month, and won again on Sunday at the Arnold Palmer Invitational to move into the top five of the world ranking for the first time.
+The 25-year-old won at the WM Phoenix Open in February, tied for seventh at the Genesis Invitational later that month, and won again on Sunday atto move into the top five of the world ranking for the first time.
 He’s one of two players (along with Hideki Matsuyama) to have two wins this season, and both of Scheffler’s wins are difficult victories against some of the most challenging non-major fields of the year.

 Scheffler is not a natural fit for the course at Sawgrass, and he missed the cut there last year.
 He’s a huge hitter with pedestrian accuracy off the tee.
 But he’s playing so well right now that elementary concepts like “course fit” might not matter.
 His iron game and putting were both brilliant in his win at the API, and hitting fairways was critical to his win in a playoff in Phoenix.
 He has everything he needs to win again.